 by: FP Intern Bethany McArthur

 MSNBC released an article yesterday covering the recent success of FBI Operation Cross Country.
 The article is provided below so you can see the astounding impact the FBI’s operations are having on the American fight against trafficking.
-In summary, the article states that in just three days the FBI rescued 79 child prostitutes and arrested 104 pimps nationally.
+In summary, the article states that in just three days the FBI rescued 79 child victims and arrested 104 pimps nationally.
 We are encouraged to see the government is aware that children are being exploited for sex throughout the United States and that they are partnering with local law enforcement to rescue these victims and arrest the pimps.
 We hope in the future to see the FBI focus similar efforts towards organ and labor trafficking.
 It’s good to celebrate each dent we make in the fight against human trafficking!

 A three-day sweep by police agencies across the country has led to the removal of 79 teenagers from a life of prostitution and the arrest of more than a hundred pimps, the FBI reported on Tuesday.